 Cater to the Budding Artist

 This travel art kit is an affordable one, suitable for older toddlers and into the preschool age.
-Packed with a variety of art supplies, this kit comes with a slim case for easy travel.
+This kit is packed with a variety of art supplies and comes with a slim case for easy travel.
 It includes five stamps and five markers, plus a 15-page coloring pad.

-Forget about the hassle of spending a long time cleaning up after drawing time, especially since the marks only show up on special coloring books and refills.
+Forget about the hassle of spending a long time cleaning up after drawing time.
+These markers only show up on special coloring books and refill pages.